-This page gives help on how to protest against an application
+This page gives help on how to comment about a planning application.

 Planning Policies (updated 21 January 2013).
 Look also at the Bristol City Council planning pages for further definitions of the policy statements.

-October 2015: Local List of valued buildings: The Bristol Local List was adopted by the Council in October 2015, and is a collection of heritage assets have been identified through conservation area appraisal or via public comments.
+The Bristol Local List was adopted by the Council in October 2015, and is a collection of heritage assets have been identified through conservation area appraisal or via public comments.
 They are not protected in law as are Listed Buildings or Scheduled Ancient Monuments, but they are defined in the National Policy Planning Framework ( para 135) and must be taken into account when determining a planning application.
-Further information can be found on the Council website, and you can see the list as a layer on ‘Know Your Place’.
+Further information can be found on the Council website.

 There are, however, a number of pre-1840 vernacular buildings, particularly those built of LOCAL STONE, which unless they are in a Conservation Area, have no protection.
 It is important that these are picked up now and if they cannot qualify for the Statutory Lists, be put forward for LOCAL LISTING.